Editorial index

 Platinum-based chemotherapy (especially cisplatin) is highly ototoxic.
 New protective agents like sodium thiosulfate are in clinical use.
 Risk factors and monitoring.

-Choosing a hearing protector: NRR ratings, fit, and lab vs real-world
+Choosing a hearing protector: NRR ratings, fit, and real-world protection

 Cochlear implants and tinnitus: when restoring input quiets phantom sound